xiceph/physical-geomorphometry-tools/lsp-calculator/README.md

 ### Optional Arguments

 - `-d, --degree <degree>`: Specify the polynomial degree (3 or 4).
 Default is `3`.
 - `-j, --jobs <jobs>`: Specify the number of threads to use.
-If omitted, all available processors are used.
+If omitted, the value from `app.config` or all available processors is used.
 - `-h, --help`: Print help.
 - `-V, --version`: Print version.